 If you proceed to staircase and use a new lender there is a possibility that they may query the cladding and value the property at £0 however if you choose to stay with your current mortgage provider they may not require a report on the external walls and building safety so you may be able to complete staircasing.
 We recommend that you seek advice from an independent financial advisor prior to proceeding.

 We've been lobbying the government and are still asking them to consider funding the work on these buildings and to clarify their guidance to help people to sell their homes.
 They have recently announced that they are considering options of how they could possibly help leaseholders.

 Get in touch with us

-Find out what the government has said recently and what our approach is in response.The latest on cladding
+Find out what the government has said recently on cladding and how it is affected by coronavirus.The latest on cladding

 Fire Risk Assessments - FAQs